 With so much to see, the best way to explore Carson City is by following the Kit Carson Trail, which was a 2.5-mile walking tour that follows a blue line painted on the sidewalks of Carson City’s historic area.
-A Kit Carson Trail brochure which can be obtained at the Carson City Visitors Center.
+A Kit Carson Trail brochure is available at the Carson City Visitors Center.

-At the start of the trail is the centerpiece of the city’s historic downtown district, the Capitol Building, which is constructed of locally quarried sandstone.
+At the start of the trail is the centerpiece of the city’s historic downtown district, the Capitol Building, constructed of locally quarried sandstone.

 Governor’s Mansion Carson City

-With its silver-colored dome that rises 120 feet above the ground, the building has served every Nevada governor except the first, and today continues to serve the Governor, while providing visitors with a glimpse of the past, through its historical exhibits.
+With its silver-colored dome that rises 120 feet above the ground, the building has served every Nevada governor except the first, Today the building provides visitors a glimpse of the past, through its historical exhibits.

 Continuing on the trail is the Nevada State Museum, housed in the former Carson City Mint.

-The museum is one of one of six Nevada State Museums operated by the Nevada Department of Cultural Affairs and offers replicas of early Nevada mining towns, original mint machinery and coin displays, along with various exhibits and artifacts chronicling Nevada’s gambling history.
+The museum is one of six Nevada State Museums operated by the Nevada Department of Cultural Affairs.
+It offers replicas of early Nevada mining towns, original mint machinery, and coin displays, along with various exhibits and artifacts chronicling Nevada’s gambling history.

 Also on display is the world’s largest exhibited Columbian Mammoth found in the Black Rock Desert, and the Spirit Cave mummy, which is the oldest North American mummy.
-The museum also hosts numerous non-permanent displays, which rotate on a regular basis.
+The museum also hosts numerous non-permanent displays, which rotate regularly.

 Within a short distance of the museum, is the Nevada State Railroad Museum, located at the south end of town next to the Visitors’ Center.

-The museum displays a collection of restored historic Virginia and Truckee Railroad equipment, featuring locomotives and cars of the famous Virginia and Truckee Railroad, many of which were obtained from Hollywood studios, where they were used in movies and television.
+The museum displays a collection of restored historic Virginia and Truckee Railroad equipment, featuring locomotives and cars of famous Virginia and Truckee Railroad, many obtained from Hollywood studios, where they were used in movies and television.

-The Virginia Truckee Railroad line has been rebuilt from the outskirts of Carson City all the way to Virgina City.
+The Virginia Truckee Railroad line is restored from the outskirts of Carson City to Virginia City.
 Enjoy magnificent views while traveling the historic route of the Virginia & Truckee Railroad.
 This excursion is a 24-mile round trip.
-Travel time to Virgina City is 1.5 hours.
-Stop over time in Virgina City is a little over three hours.
+Travel time to Virginia City is 1.5 hours.
+Stop over time in Virginia City is a little over three hours.

 Other Carson City points of interest include are the Stewart Indian School and the Sears-Ferris House – home of George Ferris, the inventor of the Ferris wheel.

-A part of the Native American boarding schools projects, the Stewart Indian School opened on December 17, 1890, and taught basic educational classes before closing in 1980.
-Today, the State of Nevada uses some of the remaining buildings for training and agency office.
+A part of the Native American boarding school projects, the Stewart Indian School opened on December 17, 1890, and taught basic educational classes before closing in 1980.
+Today, the State of Nevada uses some of the remaining buildings for training and agency offices.